PRUNERS/ReMPI/README.md

 # Introduction

- * ReMPI is a record-and-replay tool for MPI applications.
+ * ReMPI is a record-and-replay tool for MPI applications written in C/C++ and/or fortran.
  * (Optional) ReMPI implements Clock Delta Compression (CDC) for compressing records.

 # Quick Start